aabbtree77/esp32-vpn/README.md

 - We do connect A and B, and it is finally free thanks to the progress on p2p, but there is still no 100% guarantee.
 [More like 50% - 80%](https://www.youtube.com/watch?v=bzL7Y1wYth8).
 The complexity is staggering.
 70+ KLOC of Go just to give your computer a proper global address so that you can ssh or use Remmina.
 Syncing a folder?
 You may double these 70+ thousand lines of code.

-- Some pretty basic services are so complex to implement presently, paradoxically.
-Humanity has not yet automated the elections, though there is a certain [low level progress](https://hackmd.io/@juincc/B1QV5NN5S).
+- Some pretty basic services are so complex underneath.
+Humanity has not yet automated the elections, though there is a certain [technological progress](https://hackmd.io/@juincc/B1QV5NN5S).

 - Code atop go-libp2p to peek into: EdgeVPN, Hyprspace, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2). [safe-network](https://github.com/maidsafe/safe_network) atop rust-libp2p.